infinitydaemon/OpSec-Kernel/samples/bpf/README.rst

 -----------------------
 In order to cross-compile, say for arm64 targets, export CROSS_COMPILE and ARCH environment variables before calling make.
-But do this before clean, configuration and header install steps described above.
+But do this before clean, cofiguration and header install steps described above.
 This will direct make to build samples for the cross target::

  export ARCH=arm64